-3.37 Using the "Raw" Key Format Type
+3.24 Using the "Raw" Key Format Type

-As defined in Section 2.1.3 of the KMIP Specification V1.1, the "raw" key format is intended to be used for "a key that contains only cryptographic key material, encoded as a string of bytes.
-The "raw" key format supports situations such as "non-KMIP-aware end-clients are aware how wrapped cryptographic objects (possibly Raw keys) from the KMIP server should be used without having to rely on the attributes provided by the Get Attributes operation" and in that regard is similar to the Opaque key format type.
-"Raw" key format is intended to be applied to symmetric keys and not asymmetric keys; therefore, this format is not specified in the asymmetric key profiles included in KMIP V1.1.
+The "raw" key format is intended to be used for "a key that contains only cryptographic key material, encoded as a string of bytes".
+The "raw" key format supports situations such as "non-KMIP-aware endclients are aware how wrapped cryptographic objects (possibly Raw keys) from the KMIP server should be used without having to rely on the attributes provided by the Get Attributes operation" and in that regard is similar to the Opaque key format type.
+"Raw" key format is intended to be applied to symmetric keys and not asymmetric keys.